 - Iron supplements.
-Your doctor may prescribe iron supplements if your iron level is too low.
-But don't start taking iron supplements without talking to your doctor first.
+Your health care provider may prescribe these if your iron level is too low.
+Don't start taking iron supplements without talking to your provider first.

 - Sildenafil and tadalafil.
-Sildenafil (Revatio, Viagra) and tadalafil (Cialis, Adcirca) are sometimes used to treat high blood pressure in your pulmonary arteries caused by Eisenmenger syndrome.
-These drugs work by opening the blood vessels in the lungs to allow blood to flow through more easily.
-Side effects include upset stomach, dizziness and vision problems.
+Sildenafil (Revatio, Viagra) and tadalafil (Cialis, Adcirca, others) are sometimes used to treat high blood pressure in the pulmonary arteries caused by Eisenmenger syndrome.
+These drugs open the blood vessels in the lungs so blood flows more easily.

 Surgeries or other procedures

-If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or vision problems, your doctor may recommend having blood drawn to help decrease your blood cell counts.
-The blood draw procedure is called phlebotomy.
-It should not be done routinely and should only be done after consultation with a congenital heart disease expert.
-You should receive IV fluids when having blood drawn to help replace the lost fluids.
+- Blood withdrawal (phlebotomy).
+If your red blood cell count becomes too high and is causing symptoms such as headaches, difficulty concentrating or vision problems, your provider may recommend this procedure.
+Phlebotomy should not be done routinely and should only be done after talking with a congenital heart disease expert.
+You should receive IV fluids when having this procedure to help replace the lost fluids.

-Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if other treatments don't control your symptoms.
+- Transplant.
+Some people who have Eisenmenger syndrome may need surgery to replace the heart or lungs if other treatments don't work.

 Lifestyle and home remedies

 - Avoid dehydration.
-Ask your doctor how much fluid you need each day.
-You may need more fluids if you're sick, in a heated room or traveling on an airplane.
+Ask your provider how much fluid you need each day.
+You may need to drink more fluids when you are sick or when you are in a heated room or on an airplane.

-- Check with your doctor about exercise restrictions.
-While you shouldn't perform strenuous exercise or sports, you may be able to do less intense physical activities.
-Talk to your doctor about what type of physical activity is appropriate for you.
+- Ask about exercise restrictions.
+If you have Eisenmenger syndrome, you shouldn't do strenuous exercise or sports.
+But you may be able to do less intense physical activities.
+Talk to your health care provider about what type of physical activity is best for you.

-- Avoid situations that can excessively lower blood pressure.
+- Avoid situations that can greatly lower blood pressure.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
-These activities lower your blood pressure and cause fainting or even death.
-You should also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.
+Such activities lower blood pressure and may cause fainting or even death.
+If you have Eisenmenger syndrome, also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.

-- Be cautious with any medications and supplements.
-Many prescription and over-the-counter medications or supplements may increase or decrease blood pressure, increase risk of bleeding or blood clots, or affect kidney function in patients who have Eisenmenger syndrome.
-Talk to your doctor before taking any supplements or medications.
+- Use medications and supplements with caution.
+Many supplements and medicines, including those bought without a prescription, can affect blood pressure.
+Some may increase the risk of bleeding or affect kidney function in those who have Eisenmenger syndrome.
+Talk to your health care provider before taking any supplements or medications.

 - Get a flu shot.
-Avoiding infections is even more important for people with Eisenmenger syndrome.
+Avoiding respiratory infections is important for people with Eisenmenger syndrome.
 Experts recommend getting a flu shot every year and a pneumonia vaccination every five years.

 - Avoid secondhand smoke and quit using tobacco products.
-Cigarette smoke and other tobacco products can increases your risk of complications.
-It's important to avoid recreational drug use too.
+Cigarette smoke and other tobacco products can increase the risk of complications.
+It's important to avoid illegal drugs too.

 Birth control and pregnancy

-If you have Eisenmenger syndrome, becoming pregnant poses serious health risks — and can be life threatening — for the mother and baby.
-It's critical that women who have Eisenmenger syndrome avoid becoming pregnant.
+If you have Eisenmenger syndrome, becoming pregnant poses serious health risks — and can be life-threatening — for you and the baby.
+It's critical that pregnancy be avoided if you have Eisenmenger syndrome.

-Effective contraceptive methods include vasectomy for the male partner, or long-acting female contraception, including an intrauterine device (IUD) or a contraceptive hormonal implant such as Nexplanon.
-Tying of the fallopian tubes (tubal ligation) is a very effective form of contraception, but it's less often recommended due to the risks posed by having even minor surgery.
+Effective contraceptive methods include vasectomy, an intrauterine device (IUD) or a contraceptive hormonal implant such as Nexplanon.
+Tying of the fallopian tubes (tubal ligation) is a very effective form of contraception.
+But it's less often recommended due to the risks posed by having even minor surgery.

-Birth control pills containing estrogen aren't recommended for women who have Eisenmenger syndrome.
+Birth control pills containing estrogen aren't recommended for those who have Eisenmenger syndrome.
 Estrogen increases the risk of developing blood clots that could potentially block an artery to the heart, brain or lungs.
-Using only barrier methods, such as condoms or diaphragms, isn't recommended due to the risk of those methods failing.
+Using a barrier method alone, such as a condom or diaphragm, isn't recommended due to the risk of failure.